a-k-29/topic_modeling_microbiome/README.md

 * Metrics → CSV with model scores (LDA perplexity/score, RF metrics).
 * Random Forest models → Pickled model objects
 * Clusters → CSV with PCA/PCoA projections per sample

+## Example Data
+To facilitate testing and demonstration of the scripts, the repository includes several example datasets.
+⚠️ All example datasets are synthetic and randomly generated for demonstration purposes only.
+These datasets include:
+* `example_otu_data.csv` — synthetic OTU count table (samples × OTUs)
+* `example_otu_data_clr.csv` — CLR-transformed version of the OTU table
+* `example_metadata.csv` — example environmental metadata (salinity, temperature, …)
+* `example_otu_function_matrix.csv` — example OTU × function annotation matrix

+These files allow you to run the full pipeline without providing your own data.
+⚠️ Please adjust the file paths in the scripts accordingly if you want to test with these examples.
+⚠️ Be cautious with **date formats** in the metadata (`example_metadata.csv`):
+  ensure consistent formatting (e.g. `YYYY-MM-DD`) to avoid parsing issues during evaluation.